-- Your Mass Payments file is a .TXT, .CSV, or .DAT file and it contains only one currency type and only one recipient identifier type.
+- Your Mass Payments file is a .TXT or .CSV file and it contains only one currency type and only one recipient identifier type.

 - Your PayPal account contains enough funds to cover the total cost of the Mass Payments request.
 You can use only money from your PayPal balance for Mass Payments.

 - Your PayPal balance must be in the same currency as your Mass Payments request.

 - Click Upload.
 Then, in the file open dialog box, select your payment file and click Open.